 ✔ Promoting knowledge sharing across departments.

 By connecting intranet features directly to business goals, you create a clear foundation for solution design.
-The outcome is a high-level feature map rooted in strategy, not just technology.
+The outcome is a high-level intranet strategy framework rooted in strategy, not just technology.

 Recommended metrics and methods include: